AccelByte/extend-helper-cli/README.md

 # Use Client ID and Client Secret from the Prerequisites section
 export AB_CLIENT_ID='xxxxxxxxxx'
 export AB_CLIENT_SECRET='xxxxxxxxxx'
-# Use Username and Password from the Prerequisites section
+# (This is for extend-helper-cli v0.0.3 or lower) Use Username and Password from the Prerequisites section
 export AB_USERNAME='xxxxxxxxxx'
 export AB_PASSWORD='xxxxxxxxxx'
 ```